SynthSlav/MMA-Gym-M1-project/README.md

 ### Validator testing and Lighthouse

 ### Bugs/Style issues

+- HR tag presented errors in validator, so style change was done using border-top

 ## Deployment
 - __The site was deployed to GitHub pages__
 - The repo is public to view and edit.